xDroni/TS3-Music-Bot/README.md

 ```
 ### Step 3
 - Copy your API keys to the config.json file
+- (optional) If you want to play age restricted videos fill the cookiesArray field in config.json, cookiesString field will be automatically generated.
+Easy way to get cookies array is to log in to your YouTube account, verify age and use plugin like EditThisCookie (tested on Chrome)
 ### Step 4
 - Launch your TeamSpeak3 Client and connect to the server